bushkhan/bushkhan/README.md

 ![](https://komarev.com/ghpvc/?username=bushkhan)

 <h2> Hey there!
-I'm Obaid Kazi.</h2>
+I'm Bushra Khan.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; BE Computer Engineering from University of Mumbai .
-- 💼 &nbsp; Working as a Software Engineer at Techstalwarts.
+- 💼 &nbsp; Currently working on self projects.
-- 🌱 &nbsp; Learning more about Laravel,flutter,javascript and many more things.
+- 🌱 &nbsp; Learning more about mern stack development,Machine learning,flutter,javascript and many more things.

 <h3> 🛠 &nbsp;Tech Stack</h3>